Not an American user?

-The RPG angle is further emphasized by various statistics the player should pay attention to.
+The survival horror angle is emphasized by the various statistics the player should pay attention to.
 The protagonists get hungry and tired, so acquiring food and resting from time to time is essential.
 The protagonists can also become infected by the mysterious disease, which is demonstrated by a corresponding status bar; medications of various kinds must be applied to lessen or cure the infection.
 The game has a precise internal clock, and its characters might change their locations regardless of the player's input, which makes some of the quests time-based.
 Completing the main quests, however, is only one of the requirements for reaching the best ending; the game's time will advance and events will occur even if the player character sleeps through the whole game (provided he/she has enough food for that time).
 The town must be saved in 12 days (game time); failure to do so will trigger one of the "bad" endings".
 The player is able to make moral decisions concerning saving characters or following one of the several leading groups in the game.

 Combat in the game is action-based, following the FPS format.
 However, to emphasize the survival angle, all the three protagonists are rather clumsy and not particularly efficient in combat, and ammunition is scarce.
 Knives and other melee weapons can be used, as well as various guns.
 Weapons and clothes will become damaged and deteriorate; however, certain types of characters in the game will be able to fix them.
 Obligatory combat is rare in the game, though the player can kill any of the town's inhabitants, break into their houses, or fight criminals at night.